Overview of Conjunctivitis

 Differentiating Features in Acute Conjunctivitis

 Most infectious conjunctivitis is highly contagious and spreads by droplets, fomites, and hand-to-eye inoculation.
-To avoid transmitting infection, physicians must wash their hands thoroughly and disinfect equipment after examining patients.
-Patients should wash their hands thoroughly after touching their eyes or nasal secretions, avoid touching the noninfected eye after touching the infected eye, avoid sharing towels or pillows, and avoid swimming in pools.
+To avoid transmitting infection, physicians must use hand sanitizer or wash their hands properly (fully lather hands, scrub hands for at least 20 seconds, rinse well, and turn off the water using a paper towel) and disinfect equipment after examining patients.
+Patients should use hand sanitizer and/or wash their hands thoroughly after touching their eyes or nasal secretions, avoid touching the noninfected eye after touching the infected eye, avoid sharing towels or pillows, and avoid swimming in pools.
 Eyes should be kept free of discharge and should not be patched.
 Small children with conjunctivitis should be kept home from school to avoid spread.
 Cool washcloths applied to the eyes may help relieve local burning and itching.
 Antimicrobials are used for certain infections.

 Conjunctivitis typically results from infection, allergy, or irritation.